Table of Contents

 Research has shown that kids who spend more than seven hours in front of an electronic screen incurred physical changes to their brains, including premature thinning of the cortex (which usually doesn’t happen until middle age).
 The same study showed that kids who spent over two hours per day in front of screens scored lower on thinking and language tests.

 Bottom line?
-Limit your kids’ screen time, especially if they have attention and focus issues at school.
-Encourage non-screen activities and hobbies, like participating in sports, playing outside, or playing with toys, board games, or puzzles.
+Limit your kids’ screen time, especially if they have ADHD.
+Children with ADHD are more likely to develop an addition to video games as a coping mechanism to deal with their busy mind.
+Instead, encourage non-screen activities and hobbies, like participating in sports, playing outside, or playing with toys, board games, or puzzles.